 WHO THE COURSE IS FOR

-This course is suitable for public and private sector health and wellbeing professionals and anyone whose work employs helping skills or who wants to go into resilience coaching.
+This course is suitable for public and private sector health and wellbeing professionals and anyone whose work employs helping skills or who wants to go into resilience coaching and would like to be trained to the equivalent of QCF Level 5.

 How you could use this qualification